The Events page is only available to organization admins, IT admins, and AI

 Access the Events page

-To open the Events page, log in to AI Studio and select Events from the left sidebar.
+To open the Events page, log in to AI Studio, select Billing & reporting in the left sidebar, then select Observability.

 Find specific events